 Each member shall have only one vote.
-All voting conducted by the Board shall be verbal, unless a vote by show of hands has been requested by any Board member.
+All voting conducted by the Board shall be verbal, unless a vote by show of hands or by secret ballot has been requested by any Board member.
 Approval of motions brought before the Board will be by simple majority of the voting members physically present at the meeting location or multiple locations if the conditions in Section 1.5.2 are met, with the exception of revisions to the Bylaws which will require two-thirds (2/3) majority of the voting members physically present.
-Voting in meetings conducted by audio or video conference are addressed in Section 1.5.7.